Declutter and Make Extra Money For Christmas

 Declutter and Make Extra Money for Christmas

 So, if you need to make lots of money and have plenty of spare time then I’d recommend having a big declutter all over the house and trying to sell as much as you can.
+Declutter by sorting everything into three piles: bin, sell and charity.
 Anything that doesn’t sell in your time frame can then be donated to charity.
 I don’t have much time this year so I’m donating most but have picked out a selection of ornaments, books, toys and clothes that I predict will sell quickly and for a good price.
+If you find, like lots of people, that you have a lot to bin then look into skip hire options.
+This is a really good way to tidy and sort your house out. as you can also throw out larger items.

 Choose What You’re Going to Sell